 Most AI keyboards let you choose your privacy level, balancing convenience against data security.
 Here's a simple way to think about it:

 "I recommend most users choose the middle option," suggests cybersecurity expert Dr. Ava Chen.
-"You get about 80% of the AI benefits with significantly better privacy protection."
+"With the advances in on-device processing we've seen in 2026, you can now get about 90% of the AI benefits while keeping nearly all your data on your phone.
+It's the best of both worlds."

 Beyond these settings, here are some practical steps you can take: